 On the upper side, this butterfly’s wings are bright, iridescent blue with black edges.
 Underneath, their wings are brown-colored.
-These butterflies are also quite big – their wings can be up to 12-18 cm in size.
+These butterflies are also quite big – their wings can be up to 12-18 cm.

-Blue Morpho butterflies have multiple unique features that attract butterfly lovers and scientists alike.
+Blue Morpho butterflies have unique features that attract butterfly lovers and scientists alike.

 Table of Contents

 - Facts about Blue Morpho Butterfly

 - The blue color of the morpho butterfly is created because of light reflection.

 - The brown color of the morpho’s wings serves as a disguise.

 - The morpho butterflies dual coloring helps them “wink” out.

 - The morpho butterfly coloring is so bright that it can be seen from a plane.